Felix Delattre

 This has changed now: A simple smartphone with internet access (over wifi or 3G) can be used as an endpoint to the regular cellphone network in any country.
 Easy communication flows can be designed comfortably using a nice online configuration tool to draw an understandable diagram.

-Al this succeeded almost quietly, some days ago, when the African start-up company Nyaruka together with the UNICEF Innovation Centre published with an open source license a complete new version of an automated SMS messaging and processig application: RapidPro.
+All this happened almost quietly, just days ago, when the African start-up company Nyaruka together with the UNICEF Innovation Centre published under an open source license a completely new version of an automated SMS messaging and processing application: RapidPro.

-Everybody can use it and, because the source code is available, developers can extend the functionality.
-The software can be run on a independent server or hosting can que acquired as a web service called TextIt.
+Anyone can use it and, because the source code is available, developers can extend the functionality.
+The software can be run on an independent server or hosting can be acquired as a web service called TextIt.

 It became incredibly easy to set up a SMS survey or reminder application for anybody.
 No big expenses in hardware nor special deals with telecommunication companies are needed.
 Within minutes a new application can be created.
 And this can freely be used for such noble causes as providing better health in developing countries, but also is a great tool for surveys in social sciences or marketing and can be used for any kind of crowd-sourcing data collection for anybody.
 Think about it, there are too many good use cases where this can benefit.